 - Do not open suspicious attachments: As mentioned, email is one of the main entry routes for malware, and hackers use it to send malicious files as email attachments.

-- Do not open suspicious links: Ransomware can also sneak into malicious links, so don't follow the thread of unsafe links either.
-It is important to closely inspect any links, emails, or other messages you receive and ensure they are from a trusted source before interacting with any of their content.
+- Do not open suspicious links: “Ransomware” can also sneak in on malicious links, so don't follow the thread to links that come from unsafe routes either.
+It is important to closely inspect any links, emails or other messages you receive and make sure they come from a trusted source before interacting with any of their content.

 - Make backups: Making copies of your data is a highly recommended practice, since in case you fall victim to a ransomware attack, you can use your backup to recover your data without having to pay the ransom.